cran/mpmsim/README.md

 can be drawn at random.
-The type of distribution is defined with the `dist_type` argument and can be `uniform` or `normal`, and the distributions are defined using the `mortality_params` and `reproduction_params` arguments, which accept data frames of distribution parameters.
+The type of distribution is defined with the `dist_type` argument and can be `uniform` or `normal`, and the distributions are defined using the `mortality_params` and `fecundity_params` arguments, which accept data frames of distribution parameters.

 For example, the following code produces a list of five Leslie matrices that have Gompertz-Makeham mortality characteristics and where reproduction is a step function.

-First, we define the limits of a uniform distributions for the Gompertz mortality and step reproduction functions.
+First, we define the limits of a uniform distributions for the Gompertz mortality and step fecundity functions.

 ``` r
 mortParams <- data.frame(